In re McKesson Corporation Derivative Litigation

 |Case Contacts:||Mark Lebovitch, David Wales, Alla Zayenchik|

-This derivative action is pending in the United States District Court, Northern District of California, Oakland Division, against current and former officers and directors of McKesson Corporation (“McKesson” or the “Company”).
-This action is brought by several stockholders of McKesson.
-BLB&G represents both the Police & Fire Retirement System City of Detroit and Amalgamated Bank, as Trustee for Longview Largecap 500 Index Fund and Longview Largecap 500 Index VEBA Fund.
-The Complaint was filed following an extensive investigation, including obtaining books and records of McKesson pursuant to Section 220 of the Delaware General Corporations Law.
+This derivative action was brought by several stockholders of McKesson in the United States District Court, Northern District of California, Oakland Division, against current and former officers and directors of McKesson Corporation (“McKesson” or the “Company”).
+BLB&G represented both the Police & Fire Retirement System City of Detroit and Amalgamated Bank, as Trustee for Longview Largecap 500 Index Fund and Longview Largecap 500 Index VEBA Fund.
+As set forth below, the parties reached a settlement of $175 million plus substantial corporate governance reforms.

-The Complaint alleges breaches of fiduciary duties by the Company’s board of directors and senior executive officers for failure to exercise oversight of McKesson’s compliance with the Controlled Substances Act and related regulations (collectively “the CSA”), as well as a 2008 settlement with the Drug Enforcement Administration (“DEA”).
+The Complaint alleged breaches of fiduciary duties by the Company’s board of directors and senior executive officers for failure to exercise oversight of McKesson’s compliance with the Controlled Substances Act and related regulations (collectively “the CSA”), as well as a 2008 settlement with the Drug Enforcement Administration (“DEA”).
 The relevant provisions of the CSA and the 2008 DEA settlement were specifically designed to prevent the diversion of controlled substances, including by requiring McKesson to have a monitoring system for suspicious orders of controlled substances and also to report the suspicious orders to the DEA.
-The Complaint alleges that McKesson failed to comply with the CSA or the 2008 DEA settlement, and as a result, entered into a 2017 settlement with the DEA and the United States Department of Justice (“DOJ”), for failing to comply with the CSA and failing to monitor and report suspicious orders of controlled substances to the DEA.
+The Complaint alleged that McKesson failed to comply with the CSA or the 2008 DEA settlement, and as a result, entered into a 2017 settlement with the DEA and the United States Department of Justice (“DOJ”).
 McKesson paid $150 million as part of the 2017 settlement with the DEA and DOJ and its licenses to distribute controlled substances were temporarily suspended at certain of its distribution facilities.
 In addition, McKesson was sued in the National Opioid MDL, for contributing to the national opioid crisis by failing to comply with the CSA and failing to report suspicious orders.
-As a result, Plaintiffs seek to hold Defendants liable for their breaches of fiduciary duty, which have already caused substantial damages to the Company, injury to its reputation, and subjected it to numerous investigations and lawsuits.
+As a result, Plaintiffs sought to hold Defendants liable for their breaches of fiduciary duty, which have already caused substantial damages to the Company, injury to its reputation, and subjected it to numerous investigations and lawsuits.